notlikecalvin/notlikecalvin.github.io/_projects/2010-01-02-the-dw-matrix-project.md

 If printed at full design resolution the matrix would need to be over five metres wide, but it can probably be squished down a fair bit and still be mostly legible; it was an exercise in over-specificity rather than practical application.

 As I finished this version of the matrix in early 2010, it runs up to and including the first brief appearance of the Eleventh Doctor.
-An update is on the back-burner.
+An update is on the distant back-burner.

 [Doctor Who - A Relativity Matrix [3.2MB PDF]](/resources/DoctorWhoMatrixv1.pdf)